jstehli/linux-cfg/notes.md

 ## various

-`sysstat` for system monitoring, this is a dependency of some i3blocks scripts `cbatticon` for battery tray icon
+- `sysstat` for system monitoring, this is a dependency of some i3blocks scripts

+- `cbatticon` for battery tray icon

+- `udisks2` with `udiskie` for mounting external media

+- `man-db` and `man-pages` for manuals

 ## Android Smartphone